ibm-cloud-docs/EventStreams/eventstreams157.md

 ## Service instances
 {: #service_instances}

 A key difference between the Dedicated and Enterprise plans is that Dedicated supports the provisioning of multiple instances of the {{site.data.keyword.messagehub}} service.
 That is, users in Dedicated can each provision an instance of {{site.data.keyword.messagehub}}, but that instance resides on the Dedicated 4 Kafka node {{site.data.keyword.messagehub}} cluster.
-To users, it looks like they have their own instance of {{site.data.keyword.messagehub}}.
+To users, it appears like they have their own instance of {{site.data.keyword.messagehub}}.

 When moving from a Dedicated {{site.data.keyword.messagehub}} cluster, you have the following two options:

 1. Provision {{site.data.keyword.messagehub}} instances on the Public multi-tenant [Standard plan](/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_standard).
 2. Alternatively, if hosting an instance on a Public multi-tenant plan is not an option, create your {{site.data.keyword.messagehub}} resources on an Enterprise plan.
 The following discussion illustrates this option.

-The {{site.data.keyword.messagehub}} Enterprise plan is provisioned by the Admin in the account, or at least a user with sufficient permissions to provision such an instance.
+The Enterprise plan is provisioned by the Admin in the account, or at a minimum a user with sufficient permissions to provision such an instance.
 The Admin then grants access rights to users to create topics and partitions on that Enterprise instance.

 {: #dedicated_prefix notoc}
-If you are migrating multiple users from a Dedicated {{site.data.keyword.messagehub}} cluster, who had each provisioned their own {{site.data.keyword.messagehub}} instances on that Dedicated cluster, take into account that resources like topics should be prefixed with a namespace denominator that differentiates between users.
+If you are migrating multiple users from a Dedicated {{site.data.keyword.messagehub}} cluster, who had each provisioned their own {{site.data.keyword.messagehub}} instances on that Dedicated cluster, bear in mind that you should prefix resources like topics with a namespace denominator that differentiates between users.
-.

 For example:
 * On Dedicated {{site.data.keyword.messagehub}}, there might be two different business lines, each with their own instance.
-And within their instance each had created a Topic called `Test`.
+And within their instance each business line created a topic called `Test`.
-* If Business line 1 then migrated to a new Enterprise instance and just created a Topic called `Test` on the new Enterprise instance, that stops the other business line migrating their topic called `Test`.
+* If business line 1 then migrated to a new Enterprise instance and just created a topic called `Test` on the new Enterprise instance, that stops the other business line migrating their topic called `Test`.
-* It is therefore recommended that the new topics are prefixed with a business line label when created on Enterprise.
+* Therefore, you are recommended to prefix new topics with a business line label when created on Enterprise.
 For example `BU1_Test` and `BU2_Test`.
 * Similar rules apply to consumer group names.
 If an instance provisioned by Dept1 on Dedicated has a consumer group called `group1`, on Enterprise the consumer group should be called `Dept1_group1`.

+## How service instances are provisioned on Enterprise
+{: #instance_provision}

 Service instances on Enterprise are provisioned as {{site.data.keyword.cloud_notm}} Services rather than as Cloud Foundry Services on Dedicated.
 This enables the service to support the latest {{site.data.keyword.cloud_notm}} standards and capabilities, including multi-zone deployments and granular access controls, but has implications for how the service is used.
 In particular, consider the following aspects: